oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_usage.md

 # Usage Guide

 This document provides detailed instructions on how to use this panel.
-If you have any questions, please join the group for help from administrators or group members: https://t.me/oneclickvirt
+If you have any questions, please join the group for assistance from administrators: https://t.me/oneclickvirt

 ## User Management

-After logging into the administrator interface, open the user management page and you must click reset password to ensure that the admin account password is a strong password, ensuring it won't be maliciously brute-forced.
-If you used a custom password during initialization, then resetting the password is optional.
+After logging into the administrator interface, open the user management page and you must click reset password to ensure the admin account password is a strong password, preventing malicious brute force attacks.
+If you defined your own password during initialization, you may skip resetting the password.

 ![](./images/resetuserpassword.png)

-Resetting the password will automatically generate a strong password, displayed only once.
-Make sure to copy and save it to avoid forgetting it.
+Resetting the password will automatically generate a strong password, which is displayed only once.
+Be sure to copy and save it to avoid forgetting it.

 ![](./images/resetuserpasswordsuccess.png)

 ![](./images/edituser.png)

-If you need to change the user type, you need to click on the corresponding user to edit them.
+If you need to change a user's type, click on the corresponding user to edit.
 The edit popup supports changing the user type.

 ![](./images/switch.png)

-Administrators can click on the avatar in the upper right corner.
-The dropdown menu has buttons to switch between administrator and normal user views.
-If you need to test any features, you can directly use the administrator account for testing.
-(Normal users do not have this view switching button)
+Administrators can click on the avatar in the upper right corner, where the dropdown menu has a button to switch between administrator and regular user views.
+If you need to test any features, you can directly use the administrator user for testing.
+(Regular users do not have this view switching button)

 ## Managing Nodes

 First, you need to ensure that the node to be managed has one of the four major virtualization technologies installed.

 Ping the node's IP from the machine where this panel is deployed.
-The latency should preferably be within 300ms and the packet loss rate should not be too high, otherwise connection issues may occur, resulting in missed command execution in control.
+Ideally, the latency should be within 300ms and the packet loss rate should not be too high, otherwise connection failures may occur, resulting in missed command execution in control.

-Here are the steps for setting up nodes:
+Below are the steps for setting up nodes.
+Required and mandatory steps must be followed, while optional steps depend on your needs.

 ### Basic Information (Required)

 ![](./images/base.png)

-The server name should preferably only contain English letters and numbers, no special characters, and should ideally be within 6 characters.
-When creating containers or virtual machines later, this server name prefix will be automatically added.
+The server name should preferably use only English letters and numbers, avoid special characters, and ideally be within 6 characters.
+When creating containers or virtual machines later, this server name will be automatically added as a prefix.

 Select the virtualization technology name you actually installed for the server type.
 Docker can only create containers by default, while other virtualization technologies can create virtual machines.

-Fill in the node's public IPv4 address or internal SSH connection address for the SSH address.
+For SSH address, fill in the node's public IPv4 address or internal SSH connection address.
 This address will be used for SSH connections and API connections.

-NAT port mapping will prioritize using the port IP for mapping.
+NAT port mapping prioritizes using the port IP for mapping.
 If no specific port IP is provided, the SSH address IP will be used for mapping.
+Neither needs to be a public IPv4 address.

-Fill in the SSH connection port for the port field.
+In the port field, fill in the port for SSH connection to the node.

-The description can note some information about the current node, visible only to administrators.
+Description can note some information about the current node, visible only to administrators.

-The status is enabled by default, allowing normal users to apply and claim instances after the subsequent health check.
+Status is enabled by default, allowing regular users to apply and claim instances after health checks.

 Architecture is the node's own architecture.
-Currently, managing amd64 and arm64 architecture nodes is supported.
-Select accordingly.
+Currently supports managing amd64 and arm64 architecture nodes, select accordingly.

+(Nodes with existing instances are temporarily not supported for management.
+The feature to synchronize and manage existing instances has not yet been developed)

 ### Connection Configuration (Required)

 ![](./images/connect.png)

-It is recommended to use the root user for the username, as corresponding dependencies need to be downloaded when automatically configuring the API later.
+Username is recommended to be root user, as automatic API configuration later requires downloading some dependencies.
+Non-root users may encounter permission issues.

-The password is the one used for SSH login.
-Of course, if you don't use a password and use key login instead, that's also acceptable.
+Password is the password used for SSH login.
+Of course, if you don't use a password and use key-based login, that's also acceptable.

-The SSH timeout configuration is designed to test connectivity and optimize fault tolerance.
+SSH timeout configuration is designed to test connectivity and optimize fault tolerance, and can also be used to check connectivity.

 ![](./images/sshtest.png)

-After filling in the previous information, click test, and corresponding prompt values will appear.
+After filling in the previous information, click test and corresponding prompt values will appear.
 Click apply to proceed.
 Of course, not applying is also fine, with higher fault tolerance.

+The latency here is the latency of actually executing commands on the corresponding node via ping, so it's generally around 2s or more, which is normal latency.

 This design is to accommodate nodes with extremely poor connectivity to the panel machine.
 Increasing these parameter values means higher fault tolerance.

-The execution timeout generally does not need to be modified unless your node itself has particularly weak performance and command execution takes a long time.
+Execution timeout generally doesn't need modification unless your node's performance is particularly weak and command execution takes a long time.

 ### Location Information (Optional)

 ![](./images/location.png)

-Directly enter a specific country and click to check it.
+Directly enter a specific country and click to select.
 Most countries already have presets with corresponding flag icons.

-After setting the location, normal users will be able to see the corresponding flag and region in the application claim interface, along with the automatically matched continent.
+After setting the location, regular users will be able to see the corresponding flag and region in the application interface, along with the automatically matched continent.

+You can optionally fill in the corresponding city.
+Not filling it in is fine and doesn't affect usage.

 ### Instance Type and Quantity Limits (Required)

 ![](./images/setvirt.png)

 For docker type nodes, only containers can be created.
-Other virtualization types support creating both containers and virtual machines (provided the node itself supports it).
+Other virtualization types support creating both containers and virtual machines (provided the node itself supports it; forced creation on unsupported nodes will automatically fail).

 If you don't need to create virtual machines, be sure to uncheck the virtual machine option.

-If the quantity limit maintains the default parameter of 0, it means there is no node-level instance quantity limit for this type.
+If the quantity limit maintains the default parameter of 0, it means no node-level quantity limit for this type of instance.

-For container types, it is recommended to set the quantity according to the following formula:
+For container type, it's recommended to set the quantity according to the following formula:

-Node free storage disk size / Minimum disk size of instances to be distributed = Maximum instance quantity
+Node free storage disk size / Minimum disk size of instances to be distributed = Maximum number of instances

-For virtual machine types:
+For virtual machine type:

-Node free memory size (including virtual memory) / Minimum memory size of instances to be distributed = Instance quantity
+Node free memory size (including virtual memory) / Minimum memory size of instances to be distributed = Number of instances

-The reason for this calculation is that containers generally do not limit the total CPU quantity and memory size, but limit disk size, while virtual machines generally have memory as the bottleneck for the number of instances created.
+The reason for this calculation is that containers generally don't limit total CPU quantity and memory size, but limit disk size, while memory is usually the bottleneck for the number of virtual machines that can be created.

+If you need to overcommit, the values obtained from the above calculation rules can be appropriately increased, and the following configuration should be set up.

-### Resource Overcommit Configuration (Optional)
+### Resource Overcommitment Configuration (Optional)

+Overcommitment resource configuration means whether to strictly limit corresponding resources.
+Removing limits means no checks will be performed and forced creation may occur, which may lead to creation task failures.

 ![](./images/setct.png)

-By default, container types do not limit the total amount of CPU and memory pre-allocation, but limit the total amount of pre-allocated disk, to achieve optimal resource sharing and maximum instance quantity.
+By default, container type doesn't limit total CPU and memory pre-allocation, but limits total pre-allocated disk capacity to achieve optimal resource sharing and maximum number of instances.
+Generally doesn't need modification.

 ![](./images/setvm.png)

-By default, virtual machine types limit all resources, with the maximum total pre-allocated resources not exceeding the actual resource size.
+By default, virtual machine type limits all resources, with the maximum total pre-allocated resources not exceeding actual resource size.

-For ProxmoxVE, there is also a storage pool name setting where the created disk will be located.
-If PVE has multiple disks, you need to set which storage pool to create on.
+For ProxmoxVE, there's also a storage pool name setting for the disk to be created.
+If it's a multi-disk PVE, you need to set which storage pool to create on.

-Other types of virtualization environments have already asked about the specific storage pool creation location during installation, so no setting is needed.
+Other types of virtualization environments have asked about the specific storage pool creation location during installation, so there's no need to set it.

-In general, if you need to limit which resource from being overcommitted, click to limit it.
-After limiting, the corresponding resource cannot be overcommitted.
-If not limited, the corresponding resource can be overcommitted.
+In general, if you need to limit which resources cannot be overcommitted, click limit.
+After limiting, corresponding resources cannot be overcommitted; without limiting, corresponding resources can be overcommitted.

-The limitation here is the total resource usage of this type of instance on this node, used to calculate available resources and limit instance creation.
+The limit here is for the total resource usage of this type of instance on this node, used to calculate available resources and limit instance creation.

-It is not recommended to modify unless you know what this setting does.
+Not recommended to modify unless you know what this setting does.

 ### IP Mapping Configuration (Optional)